xiaonilee/xiaonilee.github.io/content/post/GDC.md

     print(result)
     ```

-  - Get Number of Nodes Present in XML File
+  - Get Number of Nodes Present in XML File.

     ```r
     # Exract the root node form the xml file.